 In Rwanda, the education and training system is structured into four main levels.
 A pre-primary level, which lasts three years, precedes the primary level that lasts six years.
 Above primary school, two levels exist, the first being a technical or vocational education, which aims at preparing students to enter the labour market once they complete this level, and the second being a secondary education, aimed at those students that wish to pursue a college or university degree before entering the labour market.
 Each of these levels is a six-year long programme.
 A fourth level is available for those completing secondary education or, in some cases, such as technical courses like those in the area of engineering, the technical or vocational levels.
 This education level is referred to as higher learning and comprises colleges and universities, lasting a maximum of seven years.
-The Nine-Year Basic Education Policy aims at ensuring that all children are 'able to get education in nine years (six years of primary education and three years of general cycle of secondary education) without paying school fees'.11
+The Nine-Year Basic Education Policy aims at ensuring that all children are 'able to get education in nine years (six years of primary education and three years of general cycle of secondary education) without paying school fees'.

-The map presented in Figure 7.3 below presents the net attendance rates (NARs) in primary school, by district.
-The NAR in primary school in Karongi district is 94%, which is above the national average of 91.7%, and the average for urban (93.3%) and rural (91.5%) areas.
+Figure 7.3 below presents the net attendance rates (NARs) in primary school, by district.
+The NAR in primary school for Ngororero district is 91.4%, which is below the national average of 91.7% and the Western Province average of 91.2%.
+This rate is 93.3% for urban areas and 91.5% for rural areas.